 Do I Need PIP in Florida?

 As part of Florida’s no-fault insurance rules, every driver must carry PIP coverage.
 Florida’s basic insurance minimums require each driver to carry $10,000 in personal injury protection and $10,000 for property damage liability.

 In Florida, as in most no-fault states, the insurance is said to “follow the driver.”
 This means that your own insurance typically pays for your injuries instead of relying on the other driver’s insurance to cover you.
 If you were seriously injured, you may be able to reach out to their PIP coverage or bodily injury coverage, but Florida does not require bodily injury coverage.
 Because the insurance policy simply might not cover your damages, filing a lawsuit might be your best chance for full compensation.

 Call Our Miami Personal Injury Lawyer Today for a Free Legal Consultation

-After being involved in a serious car accident, consult with a Miami personal injury lawyer on how to best get compensation for your injuries.
+After being involved in a serious car accident, consult with an award winning personal injury lawyer on how to best get compensation for your injuries.
 Your insurance company or the other driver may try to convince you that you need to file your claim through insurance or that you should take a settlement, but filing a lawsuit may be your best chance to recover the maximum compensation you are entitled to.
 To schedule a free legal consultation on your accident case, contact Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.